Skip to main content

 employee-attribute

 The actual value of a definition for a given employee.
-Contains the value itself, a reference to its definition, the employee it belongs to, and an applicability window indicating the date range over which this value is valid.
+Contains the value itself, a reference to its definition, the employee it belongs to, and an applicability window indicating the date range over which the value is valid.

 Applicability